The best horror movies on Netflix Australia

 Watch on Netflix

 A nurse (Ruth Wilson) caring for a senile writer (Paula Prentiss) begins to suspect that the writer’s house is haunted and uncovers a murder that took place in the early 19th century.
-Director Oz “son of Anthony” Perkins has quickly proved himself a master of the modern gothic tale, and this stands alongside his other films such as The Blackcoat’s Daughter and Gretel & Hansel as a sterling example of the subgenre.
+Director Oz “son of Anthony” Perkins has proved himself a master of the modern gothic tale, this film being a sterling example of the subgenre.

 The Ninth Gate (1999)